|Project:||ESR-15: PhD at Merck Chemicals Ltd, United Kingdom|

 - Develop an understanding of charge carrier dynamics using photo-CELIV and TPV

-The successful candidate will receive scientific training in:
+The researcher will receive scientific training in:

 • The laboratory scale printing equipment: doctor blades, spin-coaters, mini slot-die